Logout

 "The boycott also extends to U.S. products.
 We now see produce in our supermarkets from countries I've never seen before.
 Like South Africa."

 A Canadian world traveler we've known for decades told us that he'll never return to the U.S., where he has family and many friends, due to his treatment the last time he crossed the border.
 He was detained for more than an hour, as an immigration official pored over his passport, which had stamps from upwards of 50 countries.
-He didn't know what they were looking for or suspicious of, but he was certain he was being treated as a suspect, possibly even facing a longer detention.
+Our friend had no idea what they were looking for or suspicious of, but he was certain he was being treated as a suspect, possibly even facing a longer detention.
 Only when a supervisor accosted the official over the long backup of international entries was our friend passed through.
 He said, "I'm rarely treated like that crossing borders, not even going into communist and Middle Eastern countries.
 That's it for me.
 I don't need to go to the U.S.

 "Besides," he added, "the exchange rate sucks and everything is more expensive in the U.S. to begin with."